I think this picture captures the essence of what marketing communication needs to do.

 And that’s it.
 Nothing more.
 And nothing less.

-If you’d like some tips on how to pull that off, scroll down.
+If you’d like some tips on how to pull that off, scroll down, or click here.

 Many people working in advertising and marketing say that there’s a correlation between how much money you spend on advertising relative to your competitors and how much of the total market that you get to sell.
 Suggesting that it’s more important how loudly you shout your message rather than what the message is.
 And they’re right.